isaacvock/PROseq_etal/docs/deploy.md

 ### Deploy workflow<a name="deploy"></a>

-Version 1.0.1 of bam2bakR is now compatible with deployment using the tool [Snakedeploy](https://snakedeploy.readthedocs.io/en/latest/index.html).
+PROseq_etal can be deployed using the tool [Snakedeploy](https://snakedeploy.readthedocs.io/en/latest/index.html).
+This is often more convenient than cloning the full repository locally.
 To get started with Snakedeploy, you first need to create a simple conda environment with Snakemake and Snakedeploy:

 ``` bash
 mamba create -c conda-forge -c bioconda --name deploy_snakemake snakemake snakedeploy
 ```

-Next, create a directory that you want to run bam2bakR in (I'll refer to it as `workdir`) and move into it:
+Next, create a directory that you want to run PROseq_etal in (I'll refer to it as `workdir`) and move into it:
 ``` bash
 mkdir workdir
 cd workdir